 All members of KajaksTFC are required to commit to volunteer hours during the term of their membership.
 Volunteer hours can be completed by the athlete or the athlete’s family.
-See below for number of volunteer hours required.
+See above.

 There are many ways that members can complete their volunteer commitment.
 Some of these include:

 Volunteering at KajaksTFC events

 And many more… (slideshow below features a myriad of jobs that even the kids can help with)

 VOLUNTEERING is a great way to meet new people, learn about the sport, be involved in the community.
 It is fun!

 DID YOU KNOW THAT SOME "VOLUNTEER JOBS" COUNT AS CREDITS TO BECOMING AN OFFICIAL?

 If you believe in fair play and enjoy seeing the athletes compete and try their best, or if you want to learn more about the rules of track and field, then this might be for you!

 Being an Official is not a daunting task.
 BC Athletics has pathways that help streamline your certification towards becoming one.
 It's as easy as taking an online module (one session of less than an hour), and get credit for hands-on training while doing the volunteer jobs at the meets.

 Track - watching athletes stay within their lanes, counting # of laps for distance events, marshalling athletes and ensuring each athlete is in the correct lane, watching athletes pass baton within exchange zone for relays, etc.